Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Discussion

 On the numerical side, the study has also illustrated how, even in the case of a relatively simple constitutive model like Johnson-Cook, the underlying non-convex objective function (SSR) can lead to multiple or non-unique sets of material parameters, depending on the choice of the initial parameter guesses.
-A concern with non-unique solutions is that though they may often predict roughly equivalent macroscopic flow stress under the strain and strain-rate conditions over which they are calibrated, they do not offer performance guarantees when extrapolated to regimes outside the calibrated range \cite{jones2018parameter}.
-Moreover, this multiplicity of parameter sets also has implications when solving boundary-value problems, for they have been shown to result in very different numerical solutions for the same boundary-value problem \cite{ogden2004fitting}.
-Addressing this intricate issue amounts to solving the optimization problem to global optimality.
-Nevertheless, all inverse parameter identification methods (e.g., FEMU, VFM) \cite{martins2018comparison, pierron2012virtual} exclusively rely on local search algorithms that are most likely to converge to a local minimum instead of the global minimum.
-For example, owing to its simplicity and ease of use, one of the most commonly adopted algorithms is the Nelder-Mead algorithm, although the relevant literature has shown that Nelder-Mead algorithm can even fail to converge to a local minimum even under favorable optimization conditions (e.g., strictly convex function with only two decision variables) \cite{mckinnon1998convergence, lagarias1998convergence}.
-By contrast, the Newton-based algorithms explored in this study have several advantages over current methods.
-For instance, the Newton-based approach is guaranteed to converge to the global optimal solution when the objective function is convex.
-Even under a more general setting of a non-convex objective function, the approach can be potentially tailored by taking advantage of intrinsic structural property of the problem so as to guarantee global optimal solution.
-In this study, we have presented an approach to construct such tailored algorithms and demonstrated their efficacy in achieving the global optimum in the ``exact’’ sense for the JC model; and heuristically for the case of Anand model.
-In the latter regard, it should be noted that a unified framework that guarantees true optimal solution for parameters for any general constitutive law does not exist and is still an open research area worthy of exploration.
-However, the numerical scheme developed in this study has broad applicability and work is in progress by the authors to extend the approach to other commonly used constitutive models like Zerrili-Armstrong and Mechanical Threshold Stress models.
+A concern with non-unique solutions is that though they may often predict roughly equivalent macroscopic flow stress under the strain and strain rate conditions over which they are calibrated, they do not offer performance guarantees when extrapolated to regimes outside the calibrated range \cite{jones2018parameter}.
+Moreover, this multiplicity of parameter sets also has implications when solving boundary value problems, since they have been shown to result in very different numerical solutions for the same boundary value problem \cite{ogden2004fitting}.
+Addressing this issue amounts to solving the optimization problem to global optimality.
+Nevertheless, most inverse parameter identification methods (e.g., FEMU, VFM) \cite{martins2018comparison, pierron2012virtual} rely on local search algorithms that are most likely to converge to a local minimum instead of the global minimum.